achowba/payme/README.md

 # Payme 👋

-This is a React Native app designed based on [PayMe](https://dribbble.com/shots/20774179-Payme-Finance-Mobile-App-Detail-Screen) UI on [Dribbble](https://dribbble.com)
+This is a React Native app designed based on [PayMe UI](https://dribbble.com/shots/20774179-Payme-Finance-Mobile-App-Detail-Screen) on [Dribbble](https://dribbble.com)

+## Disclaimer

+This project is a personal hobby project developed primarily for learning and experimentation.
+It is not intended for production use.

+Please note the following:

+- **Educational Purpose:** The code and techniques used here are for educational exploration and may not follow best practices for enterprise-level software.

+- **UI Case Study:** The user interface design and its elements were selected specifically as a case study for this project.
+They are not related to, or based on, any freelance projects or professional client work I have completed.
+Any resemblance to other UIs is coincidental.

 ## Get started